New Hampshire court allows 'COPSLIE' license plate

 The court ruled that rules based on standards of taste were too broad and therefore likely to be used arbitrarily or in a discriminatory fashion.

-"We question whether prohibition of accusations of moral turpitude would constitute 'viewpoint-neutral' regulation," the court ruled in a decision sending the matter back to a lower court in the state, whose motto is "Live Free or Die."
+"We question whether prohibition of accusations of moral turpitude would constitute 'viewpoint-neutral' regulation," three justices wrote in a decision sending the matter back to a lower court in the state, whose motto is "Live Free or Die."

 The state attorney general's office had defended the DMV in this case, arguing that the main purpose of license plates was to help identify vehicles, not to serve as a platform for political expression.